tarekow/tarekow/README.md

 ## Hi there 👋

-I'm Doualane Tarek, a Network Administration and Security (ASRI) student — Double Degree Algeria 🇩🇿 / Canada 🇨🇦 (in progress).
+I'm Doualane Tarek, a Network Administration and Security (ASRI) student | Cybersecurity Oriented — Double Degree Algeria 🇩🇿 / Canada 🇨🇦 (in progress).

 Passionate about systems, networking and cybersecurity.
 I’m currently building strong foundations in Linux, Windows environments and network fundamentals (CCNA 1–3 in progress).